hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-feature.md

 }
 ```

-2. Update `internal/features/defaults.go` with what the default value for the new feature will be
+2. Update `internal/features/defaults.go` with what the default value for the new feature will be.
+This must represent the current default behaviour of the resource(s) to avoid this becoming a breaking change when the feature flagged behaviour is added to the target resource(s).

 ```go
 func Default() UserFeatures {